Iranians mark anniversary of victory day in 1979 revolution

 - Kellyanne Conway says she was assaulted while dining out; 63-year-old woman charged

-This year’s anniversary come as tensions are rising with the U.S. and Iran is grappling with re-imposed U.S. sanctions.
+This year’s anniversary comes as tensions are rising with the United States and Iran is grappling with the aftermath of President Donald Trump’s pullout last May from the 2015 nuclear deal between Iran and world powers and tough U.S. economic sanctions re-imposed in November on Tehran.

+One of the people in the crowd, 27-year-old medical student Hossein Hosseinpour, walked with his wife and their 18-month son Amir Ali.
+He said he wanted to teach his son to support the revolution.

+“I see a bright future for him and our nation,” Hosseinpour said.